 Source: Select the source information.
 The values are Any, Host and IP.
 Destination: Select the destination information.
 The values are Any, Host and IP.
+DSCP (0-63): Enter the DSCP value.
+And the range is between 0 and 63.
 Flow Label (0-1048575): Enter the flow label value.
 This value must be between 0 and 1048575.
+Time Range: Enter the time range.
 Action: Select the action for the rule.
 The values are Permit and Deny.

+Click the Back button to return to the previous window.
+Click the Next button to continue.